The <Siprec>

 1<?xml version="1.0" encoding="UTF-8"?>2<Response>3<Start>4<Siprec name="My SIPREC Stream" connectorName="Gridspace_1" />5</Start>6</Response>

-To receive SIPREC streams from Twilio, please ensure to include the following regions in your allow list (IP address whitelist).
+To receive SIPREC streams from Twilio, ensure to include the following regions in your allow list (IP address whitelist).

 Signaling IPs: